 Types of Neutralization Reactions:

 There are three types of neutralization reactions, depending on whether the acid is strong or weak.

 Strong Acid with a Strong Base:

-Strong acid and strong base are called acids and bases that are completely separated in an aqueous solution.
+Strong acids and strong bases are called acids and bases when they are completely separated in an aqueous solution.

 It should be noted that when a strong acid is neutralized by a strong base, no excess proton ions or hydroxides remain in the solution.
-Such a solution is neutral, so it has no acidic or alkaline properties.
-The pH of this reaction is seven or close to 7.
+When a solution is neutral, it has no acidic or alkaline properties.
+The pH of this reaction is seven or close to seven.

 Weak Acid with a Strong Base: